 The trend towards mobile commerce is illustrated by eCommerce website platform Shopify, who state that more than 81% of traffic and 71% of orders are from mobile traffic.
 51% of customers say that they use their mobile phone or tablet to discover new brands and products.

 While some traditional retailers view eCommerce, and particularly mobile commerce as a threat to their business, there is evidence to show that this may not give us the whole picture.
 80% of customers now use smartphones while they are in store, and 70% have bought an item in a shop after they have used their phone to find out more information about it.
 Further to this, 69% of customers are likely to buy from stores that have mobile sites that answer their questions, supporting the idea an omnichannel strategy is likely to be beneficial to a business.
+Recent restaurant app statistics show that even Pizza chains reported an 18% increase in mobile orders vs phone calls which I find personally intriguing as I always like to ring my local takeaways and ask them for free custom additions.

 Having a poor mobile experience is particularly detrimental to the success of a business too – slow page loading times can lead to 97% of mobile shopping carts being abandoned, and 40% of customers will buy from a competitor if they encounter a bad experience with a mobile website.
 75% of teenagers regularly make purchases online, but they aren’t patient – just 26% of 18 -24 year olds will wait 4-6 seconds for a web page to load.
 That means retailers need to make sure their website loads flawlessly on mobile devices, especially on slower network connections.